rahulbakshee/TechMeIfYouCan/_posts/2023-03-04-Introduction-to-Recommendation-Systems.md

 > Let us dive into code:
+ We are going to use Tensorflow recommenders libarary and MovieLens dataset for handson

 # TensorFlow Recommenders
 TensorFlow Recommenders is a library for building recommender system models using TensorFlow.